milapatel18/AutoCRUD/README.md

 5. Open database Details
    - /api/v1/database/view/{uniqueName}
+   - GET  provides Details of {uniqueName, dbName, dbServer, dbPort, dbUser, dbPassword, dbTitle}

+7. Open database Table Details
+   - /api/v1/database/tables/{uniqueName}
    - GET  provides Details of {uniqueName, dbName, dbServer, dbPort, dbUser, dbPassword, dbTitle} with List of tables and their links
    - Display all the tables in side panel

-6. Open table details from the side panel
+7. Open table details from the side panel
    - /api/v1/table/view/{uniqueName}/{tableName}
    - GET list of table details and display with edit and Delete option for each raw
    - show Create Record Option on top